-However, if there’s one single model the brand is best-known for today, it’s the all-in-one multi-surface vacuum cleaner – the Bissell Crosswave.
+However, if there’s one single model the brand is best known for today, it’s the all-in-one multi-surface vacuum cleaner – the Bissell Crosswave.
 But how does it compare to other vacuums and is it worth the money?
-Here’s our two cents.
+Here’s our expert review.

 For a mid-range upright vacuum, cleaning tests have suggested the Bissell Crosswave has a pretty good cleaning performance and suction power on hard floor surfaces, but not so much on rugs.
 Other than that, it does fulfill its primary function to clean both wet and dry messes, as well as pet hair.
 In addition, the range is competitively priced, comprising of several models to suit specific household needs.

-Here’s the full line-up of Bissell Crosswave models with prices included:
+Here are the main models in the Bissell Crosswave line-up, with prices included:

 - Bissell Crosswave Max (2765F) − $699 RRP*